In this article

 What is the Acas code of practice?

-The Acas code of practice is the minimum standard of fairness that workplaces must meet.
+Acas codes of practice are the minimum standard of fairness that workplaces must meet.
 The codes of practice outline the steps employers should take when dealing with a work-related procedure.
-However, when a company fails to meet these minimum requirements, a workplace dispute can arise and have legal weight in the employment tribunal.

-Acas code of practice:
+Acas code of practice areas:

 - Disciplinary and grievance procedure.
 This code of practice guides employees and employers regarding resolving discipline and grievance conflicts in the workplace.